Getting Started with the .NET MAUI TreeMap

 }

-Create view model
+Step 5: Create a view model

 Create a view model class to set values for the properties listed in the model class as shown in the following example code.